frederic-perez/AmE-dictionary/data/dictionary.md

 __non-perishables__
 __nonce__
 __nonchalance__ _n_
-__nonchalant__ _adj_ :five: Behaving calmly and not seeming interested in anything or worried about anything.
+__nonchalant__ _adj_ :six: Behaving calmly and not seeming interested in anything or worried about anything.
 __nonchalantly__ _adv_ :three: In a nonchalant manner.
 __noncommittal__ _adj_ :three::hammer:
 __nondescript__ _adj_ :four::hammer: